scyrych/RL-MsPacman/README.md

 # Reinforcement learning - Open AI - MsPacman - TensorFlow
-Learning to Play MsPacman Using the DQN Algorithm
+Learning to play MsPacman using the DQN algorithm